yigit/android-priority-jobqueue/README.md

 * [Review sample configuration][7]

 ### Version History
+  - 2.0.0-beta2 (July 25, 2016)
+   - Fixed a bug about cancelling persistent jobs (#212)
+   - Fixed a cursor leak in the persistent queue (#206)
+   - Added custom duration to the BatchingScheduler (#202)
   - 2.0.0-beta1 (June 27, 2016)
    - Commitment to the final 2.0 API and backward compatibility
    - Fixed a bug where cancel reason was not passed to onCancel if Job decides not to try again